Build an end-to-end data pipeline in Databricks

 You’re logged into Databricks and in the Data Science & Engineering workspace.

-You have permission to create a cluster.
+You have permission to create a cluster or access to a cluster.

 Example: Million Song dataset